ansible/ansible/docs/docsite/rst/network_use_case_facts.rst

 .. warning:: Never store passwords in plain text

-   FIXME Details on why this is bad, links to existing vault docs (improve that example)
+   Passwords should never be stored in plain text.
+The "Vault" feature of Ansible allows keeping sensitive data such as passwords or keys in encrypted files, rather than as plaintext in your playbooks or roles.
+These vault files can then be distributed or placed in source control.
+The :doc:`playbooks_vault` contains further information.

 ansible_connection
 ^^^^^^^^^^^^^^^^^^

 Setting ``ansible_connection=local`` informs Ansible to execute the module on the controlling machine (i.e. the one executing Ansible).
-Without this Ansible would attempt to ssh onto the remote and execute the Python script on the network device, which would fail as Python generally isn't available.
+Without this Ansible would attempt to ssh onto the remote and execute the Python script on the network device, which would fail as Python generally isn't available on network devices.

 Playbook